freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 into one workflow on one machine: a Qubes computer that combines the *Journalist Workstation* and the *Secure Viewing Station*.

-For more information on SecureDrop Workstation, see our :doc:`faq`.
+For more information on SecureDrop Workstation, see our :doc:`faq <../journalist/faq>`.